 The church of the Sacred Heart has a long tradition of musical excellence.
 Under the enigmatic Fr John Driscoll SJ (1865-1940), appointed choirmaster in 1904, the choir of boys and men (complete with choir school) gained a national reputation and sang in the first liturgical performance of the Vaughan Williams G minor Mass in Westminster Cathedral under Sir Richard Terry.
-The young George Malcolm, a pupil at Wimbledon College next door, used to attend Driscoll’s rehearsals and said that Driscoll’s way of training the boys ‘in the continental manner’ was a great influence on him; one would like to think that the Sacred Heart is in part responsible for the ‘Westminster sound’!
+The young George Malcolm, a pupil at Wimbledon College next door, attended some of Driscoll’s rehearsals at Farm Street (and occasionally at the Sacred Heart) and said that Driscoll’s way of training the boys ‘in the continental manner’ was a great influence on him; one would like to think that Driscoll is in part responsible for the ‘Westminster sound’!

 Another interesting character who was organist at the Sacred Heart and Farm Street is Fernand Laloux.
-A Belgian who lost a leg in WW2, Laloux also wrote much music with a highly individual style for both churches.
+Born in Belgium, Laloux also wrote music of all kinds in a highly individual style, with piquant harmonies and lush vocal writing.
 He was, for fifty years or so, first singing teacher then Director of Music atWimbledon College and for the two years before his death in 1970, Director of Music at the Sacred Heart.
-As Driscoll’s organist in the ’30’s, he must have had a formidable technique to play some of the accompaniments that Driscoll provided – many of them orchestral reductions (Driscoll adapted music from diverse sources and superimposed Latin texts on them).
+As Driscoll’s organist in the ’30’s, he must have had a formidable technique to play some of the accompaniments that Driscoll provided – many of them orchestral reductions.

-In addition to the choir that sings at the weekly Latin Mass, there is a family mass children’s choir and the 5.00 mass music group.
-The repertoire of these groups spans all styles of liturgical music, from plainchant to contemporary.
-We are lucky to be able to offer styles of worship in music to suit all tastes and traditions.
+In addition to the choir that sings at the weekly Latin Mass, there is the Family Mass group with instrumentalists and Cantors, often with children from the Sacred Heart Primary School choir.
+Much of the music is home-grown, especially the Psalm settings.
+The 5.00 mass music group uses music from the contemporary worship-song repertoire, as well as traditional styles.
+We are fortunate to be able to offer styles of worship in music to suit all tastes and traditions.

 These music pages will gradually grow to include a detailed history of music at the Sacred Heart.
 We hope you will find them useful and informative, but most of all, we hope that you will be encouraged to join us for mass one Sunday, and perhaps many more in the future.

-9.45: Sung Family mass led by the children’s choir, orchestra and cantors Katy Lees and Rachel Marshall
+9.45: Sung Family mass led by the Steinway piano, children’s choir, instrumentalists and cantor Rachel Marshall.

-11.15: Latin mass with full choir: settings of the ordinary of the mass and motets
+11.15: Latin mass with full choir: settings of the ordinary of the mass and motets; plainsong propers.

 5.00: Mass led by the 5.00 music group (contemporary liturgical music).
 Practices on Fridays 8-10pm and Sundays 4-4.30pm.